Riwajchalise/phpblog/pages/mydoc/mydoc_retrive.md

 keywords: retrive, CRUD
 last_updated: Mar 7, 2019
 tags:
-summary: "This post discusses about the retrival of data from the database."
+summary: "In the last post we inserted data in the database.
+This post discusses about the retrival of data from the database."
 sidebar: mydoc_sidebar
 permalink: mydoc_select.html
 folder: mydoc